surniaulula/wpsso-am/readme.txt

 * [GitHub](https://github.com/SurniaUlula/wpsso-am)
 * [WordPress.org](https://wordpress.org/plugins/wpsso-am/developers/)

-= Version 1.3.7 =
+= Version 1.3.7 2015/10/04 =

 * **New Features**
 	* *None*
 * **Improvements**
+	* Added translation function calls to all option labels in the settings pages and metaboxes.
 	* Updated the text domain in preparation for plugin import to translate.wordpress.org.
-	* Added the translation function to all option labels in the settings pages and metaboxes.
 * **Bugfixes**
 	* *None*
 * **Developer Notes**
-	* Added a POT (Portable Object Template) file with translation strings in wpsso-am/languages/wpsso-am.pot.
+	* Added a POT (Portable Object Template) file with translation strings in languages/wpsso-am.pot.

 = Version 1.3.6 2015/09/19 =